opensearch-project/documentation-website/_dashboards/im-dashboards/datastream.md

 1. Under **Index Management**, choose **Data streams**.

-1. Select the data stream you would like to delete.
+1. Select the data stream that you want to delete.

 1. Choose **Actions**, and then choose **Delete**.